turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_ajax.md

 * What is the main reason we use AJAX?

-## Code Along - GET with AJAX then POST and DELETE
+## Code Along - AJAX ($.ajax - $.getJSON - $.post)

 ### Repository

 Birdeck is a twitter like service were you'll find posts.
 The homepage, [found here](https://turing-birdie.herokuapp.com), explains what routes you have available.
 We will use the Birdeck repository.
 You can find the code below.
 Make sure you clone the repository Birdeck - `git clone https://github.com/turingschool-examples/birdeck.git`.
 It is a simple html page which we will use to display and interact with the the Birdeck API.

 * Birdeck - https://github.com/turingschool-examples/birdeck.git
 * Birdie (third-party API)